-I’m a big fan of some IPAs and all the more when I can drink one produced locally.
-Stinky Bay Brewing Co. here in Jersey makes a mighty fine session IPA available in selected locations on draught, in bottles, tins and handy five litre mini kegs for barbecues and beach parties.
-And what’s more the team behind Stinky Bay donate one percent of all of their revenues to good causes so I am doing good when I have a pint!
+Stinky Bay Session IPA.
+When it’s a warm, sunny day, I love the zesty flavours of a crisp IPA, and all the more when I can drink one produced locally.
+Stinky Bay Brewing Co. here in Jersey makes a mighty fine session IPA available in selected locations on draught, in bottles, cans, and handy five-litre mini kegs for barbecues and beach parties.
+And what’s more, the team behind Stinky Bay donate one per cent of all of their revenues to good causes, so I am doing good when I have a pint!

 A little Stinky Bay Session IPA History

-Many have come from America, the first being West Coast IPAs which have higher amounts of hops added during the boil, this leads to intense aromas and a high level of bitterness with citrus and pine resin flavours.
-New England or Hazy IPAs have alot more hops added post-fermentation and are unfiltered, they are juicy, smooth, and easy to drink with lots of tropical fruit flavours.
-Double and Triple IPAs have more hops and malt added so you get even more intense hoppy flavours, more caramel notes, and more alcohol.
+Many have come from America, the first being West Coast IPAs, which have higher amounts of hops added during the boil, which leads to intense aromas and a high level of bitterness with citrus and pine resin flavours.
+New England or Hazy IPAs have a lot more hops added post-fermentation and are unfiltered; they are juicy, smooth, and easy to drink with lots of tropical fruit flavours.
+Double and Triple IPAs have more hops and malt added, so you get even more intense hoppy flavours, more caramel notes, and more alcohol.
 Session IPAs are brewed with less alcohol, so they are less demanding and a refreshing style of beer to drink, especially in the summer.

 Tasting Stinky Bay Session IPA

-After a long hot shift in a kitchen Stinky Bay Session IPA is a really refreshing palate pleaser.
-Golden amber in colour there is a solid biscuity malt base and lots of hoppy notes from a mix of American and English hops.
-There is a nice level of bitterness and light caramel flavours and a tang of dark orange marmalade and orange citrus notes.
+After a long, hot shift in a kitchen, Stinky Bay Session IPA is a really refreshing palate pleaser.
+Golden amber in colour, there is a solid biscuity malt base and lots of hoppy notes from a mix of American and English hops.
+There is a nice level of bitterness and light caramel flavours, and a tang of dark orange marmalade and orange citrus notes.
 Smooth and easy drinking with a pleasant finish.
-Perfect as it is to just to drink on long summer evenings Stinky Bay Session IPA will pair with spicey and sweet foods and would be great with Asian-style chicken wings.
+Perfect as it is to just to drink on long summer evenings, Stinky Bay Session IPA will pair with spicy and sweet foods and would be great with Asian-style chicken wings.

 Draft Stinky Bay Session IPA